qinghui-xu/prestodb-presto/presto-history-extension/README.md

 To enable this extension implementation for query history, you should:

 * Add the jar of the extension implementation (`com.facebook.presto:presto-history-extension`) into the presto coordinator classpath.
-* Add the jar of the appropriate sql jdbc (e.g. `org.mariadb.jdbc:mariadb-java-client`) into the presto coordinator classpath.
+(We don't need to add mariadb jdbc because we can use mysql driver already bundled with presto server)
 * Create a properties file `${PRESTO_ROOT}/etc/extension/query-history-store.properties` for presto coordinator.
 * In the properties file, add the extension implementation property `com.facebook.presto.server.extension.query.history.QueryHistoryStore.impl` in the property file (e.g. `com.facebook.presto.server.extension.query.history.QueryHistoryStore.impl = com.facebook.presto.server.extension.query.history.QueryHistorySQLStore`).
 This is the implementation that we will use for the history extension
-* In the properties file, add all the necessary jdbc properties under the namespace `sql.`, especially, `sql.jdbcUrl`, that's used to determine both jdbc connection and jdbc driver (e.g. `sql.jdbcUrl = jdbc:mariadb:://localhost:3306/DB?user=root&password=myPassword`)
+* In the properties file, add all the necessary jdbc properties under the namespace `sql.`, especially, `sql.jdbcUrl`, that's used to determine both jdbc connection and jdbc driver (e.g. `sql.jdbcUrl = jdbc:mysql:://localhost:3306/PrestoQuery_DB?user=USER_NAME&password=PASSWORD`)
 * In the properties file, define appropriate `presto.cluster` which will be used to filter the origin of the query

 ## Behind the scenes